CSS Pulldown Menus Css3Menu.com

 Munich Opening Hours

-MUNICH OPENING HOURS: You may feel a little inconvenienced in you’re coming from somewhere like the UK or Australia where we’re used to late-night shopping and 24-hour supermarkets.
+MUNICH OPENING HOURS: You may feel a little inconvenienced in you’re coming from somewhere like the US or UK where we’re used to late-night shopping and 24-hour supermarkets.

 Not so in Bavaria, where people still think they should get to spend Sundays with their families (and good on them).